 There’s other DAWs out there.
 And there are plenty of plugins to get step sequencers into your production arsenal.

 P.S.
-If you need drums and/or guidance on how to lay out drum loop patterns, check out the Hip Hop Drum Pattern Guide.
+If you need guidance on how to lay out drum loop patterns, check out the Hip Hop Drum Pattern Guide.

-It includes over 200 drum patterns already laid out for you and a couple drum kits.
+It includes over 50 drum patterns already laid out for you.
 You’ll make more music in less time.
 Use them as is, or modify to fit your style.

 Either way you’ll speed up your music production and create more music in less time.